Eman-Hamied/Heart_Failure_Database/README.md

 ## More Details
-I created this project based on a dataset from kaggle https://www.kaggle.com/fedesoriano/heart-failure-prediction and performed some coomplicated queries on this database.
+I created this project based on a dataset from kaggle https://www.kaggle.com/fedesoriano/heart-failure-prediction and performed some complicated queries on this database.